sap-tutorials/sap-build-process-automation/tutorials/spa-process-action-run/spa-process-action-run.md

 2. Now click to open **CONTEXT** tab.

-    - You can observe the process context as how it has been updated after successfull execution of each process step.
+    - You can observe the process context as how it has been updated after successful execution of each process step.
     - Notice the output after the Action execution.
     - Copy this `SalesOrder` number from the output to validate it in SAP S/4HANA system.